VinceKLW/escapeRoom/README.md

 PERSON 3: “IT’S NOT MINE…”
 WHY IS THERE IS A TOOTH IN THE PIZZA?
 EXAMINE THE TOOTH.
 WHAT CAN THIS MEAN?
 ENTER YOUR FINDINGS BELOW.
 MAYBE YOU WILL NEED THIS INFO FOR LATER. >
-THE TOOTH HAS 5 ANIMALS ON IT, A LION, A MOUSE, A LADY BUG, A BIRD AND A COYOTE ^^order of food chain, higher one being listed first
+THE TOOTH HAS 5 ANIMALS ON IT, A LION, A MOUSE, A LADY BUG, A BIRD AND A COYOTE
+> order of food chain, higher one being listed first
 Material: Flashlight, a paper cutout of a big tooth.

 PUZZLE #4
 <YOU DECIDE IT WOULD BE BEST TO THROW THE PIZZA AWAY AND RESUME LOOKING FOR A WAY TO LEAVE THE PARK.
 YOU ALL GET UP TO LEAVE, BUT AS YOU DO, THE PARKS’ LIGHTS TURN RED.
 YOU LOOK CLOSELY AT THE WALL.
 THERE IS SOMETHING WRITTEN THERE.
 IT'S YOUR NAME.
 AND NOT ONLY YOURS, BUT YOUR FRIENDS AS WELL.  > “
  You count the number of consonants in each player's name.
-***need to add some sort of hint in the paragraph… if possible, in the word “name”, bold/capitalize “n” and “m” to show that they are consonants
+> ***need to add some sort of hint in the paragraph… if possible, in the word “name”, bold/capitalize “n” and “m” to show that they are consonants
 Ex.
 “Tharniha” has thrnh as the consonants so that is “5” write in the order of player 1, 2, 3, 4, 5